rvcanew

 OVERVIEW

-enSURE is a multidisciplinary action-oriented program that functions as a comprehensive studio for guiding projects in architecture and urban studies by adopting concurrent, curated methods in design development.
-The mentorship brings with it individual and exclusive attention in advancing the selected proposals with the necessary refinements required for publication.
+enSURE is a multidisciplinary, action-oriented programme that functions as a comprehensive studio for guiding projects in architecture and urban studies, adopting concurrent and curated methods of design development.
+The mentorship provides individual, dedicated support to advance selected proposals with the refinements necessary for publication.

 STREAMS AND DISCIPLINES